How to order a custom challenge coin

 - coins with special shapes, sharp angles, interior cut-outs, holes, all spinners and gyro coins are made of zinc alloy

-- pewter is 17 – 20% lighter than brass (depending on the alloy
+- It is 17 -- 20% lighter than brass (depending on the alloy

-- pewter yields the highest quality 3-D relief available
+- They yield the highest quality 3-D relief available

 - short runs (under 200 coins) will result in a very high price per coin; and the overall cost per coin will be much higher per piece than any of the other 3 metals used for challenge coins